JGL/CCIDiploma-SpringSummer2021/README.md

 DRAFT DRAFT DRAFT

-## Week 1 - Monday 19th October 2020 (week 43 of 53) - In person learning 1 - Introduction
+## Week 1 - Monday 22nd February 2021 (week 8 of 52) - In person learning 1 - Introduction

-- 1000-1300 - Session 1 for Group A and Group Online, taught by me.
+- 1000-1300 - Online session for all groups, taught by me.
-- 1400-1700 - Session 2 for Group B, taught by me.
-- 1000-1300 (the day after, Tuesday) - Session 3 for Group C, taught by [Alice Stewart](https://alicestew.art/).

-- Hour 1: **Introduction lecture** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to watch my pre-recorded introduction lecture on the course, creative coding, JavaScript and specifically p5.js.
-[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_00.html).
+- Hour 1: **Introduction lecture** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to watch my pre-recorded introduction lecture on the course.
+[Slides for reference](https://jgl.github.io/CCIDiploma-SpringSummer2021/slides/lecture_00.html).
-- Hour 2: [**Introduction workshop**](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/workshop_00.html) - signing up for websites, introducing yourselves and having a discussion about the unit and course.
+- Hour 2: [**Introduction workshop**](https://jgl.github.io/CCIDiploma-SpringSummer2021/slides/workshop_00.html) - getting familiar with Swift and Xcode.
-- Hour 3: **Watch/listen 1** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on Counting and Remembering, in preparation for next weeks session.
-[Slides for reference](https://jgl.github.io/CCIDiploma-AutumnWinter2020/slides/lecture_01.html).
+- Hour 3: **Watch/listen 1** - use the [Unit 1 Moodle](https://moodle.arts.ac.uk/course/view.php?id=48806) to absorb a pre-recorded lecture from me on XXXXXXXXXXXX, in preparation for next weeks session.
+[Slides for reference](https://jgl.github.io/CCIDiploma-SpringSummer2021/slides/lecture_01.html).

 Further sessions are TBC, depending on multiple choice test and practical exam timings, and other unit's assessment timings.